An Introduction to Herbal Remedies

 - Add 25g of dried herbs to 750ml of cold water.
 Bring to the boil in a saucepan (not aluminium) and simmer for 15-20 minutes, until the liquid reduces by about a third.
 From this point on, treat the decoction as you would an infusion.
 Sieve, and drink that day.

 To sum up today’s post, you know how to make the liquid base (menstruum, as it’s known) for tinctures.
 And you can also use three methods to concoct your herbal remedies.
 All you need now is a comprehensive list of plants that you can use, and you’ll find this article very helpful for that purpose, “Best 100 Medicinal Herbs”.
 Alternatively, this No.1 Best Selling Book – The Handmade Apothecary: Healing Herbal Remedies is available digitally for only £8.99.
+You’ll also find the best herbs to use for menopause symptoms in my post, The Menopause & 10 Herbal Remedies.

 I hope you’ve enjoyed today’s article, don’t forget to leave your comments below.
 And, if you don’t want to miss a post you know what you have to do, subscribe here!
 In the meantime, stay safe and take care.